-With the Anterior Cruciate Ligament (ACL) being one of four major ligaments in the knee, a proper knee support can help in recovery from ACL reconstruction surgery and is a recommended way to provide extra stability to the knee, give it time to heal and prevent further injury.
+With the Anterior Cruciate Ligament (ACL) being one of four major ligaments in the knee, a properly designed knee brace can help in recovery from ACL reconstruction surgery and is a recommended way to provide extra stability to the knee, give it time to heal and prevent further injury.
 Wearing a knee support after ACL surgery helps to control the motion of the knee joint and limits the range of motion around the knee, thus putting less load on the ACL.
 Patients generally find that psychologically, more than empirically, an ACL knee brace can help them maintain better balance.

 The healing process following ACL surgery and reconstruction can take anywhere from eight to ten weeks and during this period the graft is in danger of rupturing.
 Many surgeons recommend that patients wear an ACL knee brace for a few weeks after surgery for a few reasons: the ligament needs time to heal, as a caution and reminder for you and others that you’ve had surgery, and peace of mind.
 Many patients simply feel better knowing there is an extra layer of protection around their knee, which psychologically puts their minds at ease.

 Knee Pain Info states that ACL knee braces are designed to reduce knee instability following injury and reconstruction and provide an improved sense of stability.
 In addition, an ACL knee support could also help prevent overcompensation by the healthy leg, in which a patient will tend to put more force or pressure on the healthy limb rather than the injured one.
 This may lead to further injury of a healthy ligament as well as misalignment of the spinal cord.
 A knee support can help to reduce this strain as well as provide support to both the medial and lateral sides of the knee.